-On May 12, 2018 The Oyster River Spring Track Team hosted their first invitational meet ever in history of the team.
-In the photo above, Jacob Zercher (‘18) winning his 100 meter dash race with a time of 11.99 seconds.
+On May 12, 2018, the Oyster River Spring Track Team hosted their first ever invitational meet.
+In the photo above, Jacob Zercher (‘18) wins his 100 meter dash race with a time of 11.99 seconds.
 This race qualified him for finals within this invitational, where he finished with a time of 12.25 seconds.
 An invitational track meet is different from a regular meet as explained by head track coach Nick Ricciardi.
-“An invitational, due to the shear number of athletes, will have better competition.
+“An invitational, due to the sheer number of athletes, will have better competition.
 The scale of it tends to produce good times, distances, and heights,” says Ricciardi.
 An invitational hosts around 10 teams, while a regular meet may only host three.

 Amelia Concannon (‘19) runs the 100 meter after not running the race since her sophomore year.
 She went into the race not knowing how well she would perform.
 “I didn’t know what to expect.
 I hadn’t run it in so long, but I ended up getting a personal record by a lot,” says Concannon.
 “Last year, I ran a 13.6 and this year I ran a 13.28.”

-Corinne Quaglieri (‘19) throwing in the women’s javelin finals.
+Corinne Quaglieri (‘19) throws in the women’s javelin finals.
 Her longest throw was a solid 85 feet, giving her a provisional qualifier for states.

 Paul Kobus (‘18) runs the 3200 meter, a two mile race, after never running a long distance race this track season.
 He stepped up to the challenge, running over eight miles in practice this week to prepare.
 “It was a good workout, but I started off a little too fast because I didn’t know what pace to go.
 I eventually got the right speed and just kept going,” says Kobus.